karthik/dlab-advanced-r/01-data-from-web/README.md

 The answer to the second question will help us determine what tests to write.
 We will live code the functions in the etherpad.

+---

+For the rest of the workshop, create a new folder on your computer.
+Call it something meaningful.
+Save whatever work you do for the rest of the afternoon inside that folder because we will turn the whole thing into a installable R package before the end of the session.